esculapeso/EsculapAI/community/README.md

 * IPFS Integration benefits (education)
 * Digital Twin capabilities (education)
 * Security Token issuer benefits (education)
-* Run a contest: AIPG prize for best idea for new AIPGcoin based Business
+* Run a contest: ESA prize for best idea for new ESAcoin based Business

 ### Entrepreneur (Business Opportunities)
 * Security Token Issuance Platform
 * Back-office for security issuance
 * Digital Twins / Proof-of-Authenticity Business
-* Back-end API platform for AIPGcoin
+* Back-end API platform for ESAcoin
     * Other people to hit high-availablity API
-* Fee system to pay AIPG fees automatically
+* Fee system to pay ESA fees automatically
     * Auto-pay fees
     * Can take X% of fees
     * Auto-cosign transactions
     * Constructs a transaction for signing , adds fees, cosigns and publishes
 * Auto fee funder (so users of ABC token doesn’t need to worry about fees)
     * Watches for a specific token
-    * Sends small amount of AIPG for fees.
+    * Sends small amount of ESA for fees.
 * #BLUE_CHECK_MARK tag issuer as a trust mark.
 Not just KYC, but a history of being a good actor.
 Mirrors the blue check mark from twitter.
-* #KYC tagger - store info and tag AIPGcoin addresses
+* #KYC tagger - store info and tag ESAcoin addresses
-* #ACCREDITED - verify accredited status and tag AIPGcoin addresses
+* #ACCREDITED - verify accredited status and tag ESAcoin addresses

 ### Technical Consultant
-* Help companies apply AIPGcoin capabilities to real-world problems
+* Help companies apply ESAcoin capabilities to real-world problems
 * Security Token Issuance Platform
 * Collaborate with exchanges for more listings
 * Collaborate with custodial Security Token exchanges for deposit/withdrawal
-* Collaborate with hardware wallets for additional AIPG and asset support
+* Collaborate with hardware wallets for additional ESA and asset support

-### Areas for AIPGcoin Innovation
+### Areas for ESAcoin Innovation
 * Financial
 * Supply-chain - Paperless record keeping
 * Tokenized Game Items - spanning game companies